SucaadSalaadcis/Quiz_-Announce/client/README.md

 Project Overview
 This is a React-based Quiz and Announcement App built with modern UI tools.
 It supports creating, updating, and managing quizzes and announcements, with full CRUD functionality.
+It also includes internationalization (i18n) and unit testing.

 Tech Stack

 Frontend:
 React ^19.1.0

 Material UI ^7.2.0